argumentcomputer/LSpec/README.md

 If you use `LSpec` as a dependency, a test failure shall interrupt the execution of the `lake build` command and throw an error visible in the editor.

 The latter is for writing tests in a separate test file.
-Test files can be ran independently with the `lspec` binary, as shown later.
+Test files can be run independently with the `lspec` binary, as shown later.

 ## The `LSpec` and `Rel` types